-The magazine has drawn to a close but continues as a free monthly newsletter, a subscription essay series, and a column in the Idler magazine — not to mention a comprehensive back catalogue and a well-received book.
+The magazine has drawn to a close but continues as a free monthly newsletter, a members-only area, and a column in the Idler magazine — not to mention a comprehensive back catalogue and a well-received book.

 80% of us are dissatisfied with our jobs; what with them being pointless, boring, deskilled, anxiety-producing, humiliating drudgery and all.